Intro to DeFi Yield Farming: Crypto’s Hottest Trend

 - The level of risk

 - Who are the key players in the DeFi governance market?

 Start of something new

-With DeFi Yield already explained, let’s take a look at its genesis to further understand what’s going on.
+Let’s take a look at DeFi yield’s genesis to further understand what’s going on.

 June 15, 2020 heralded the start of Compound’s distribution of the COMP governance token to their users who support their Ethereum-based credit market.
-Logically enough, the demand for these governance tokens shot up instantly despite automatic distribution being utilized.
+Logically enough, the demand for these governance tokens shot up instantly despite automatic distribution being utilized for the first time ever.
 This easily put Compound at the forefront of the world of DeFi.

 How tokens work

-Not to get all geeky on you, but tokens are technically an in-game currency one can collect while traversing a certain path and defeating monsters inside a video game.
+Not to get all geeky on you, but tokens are like an in-game currency one can collect while traversing a particular path to defeat monsters and bosses.
 This currency can be used to easily upgrade items in order to make your player stronger and more formidable as a game progresses.